Skip to main content

 Whereas, The New York City Department of Health and Mental Hygiene (DOHMH) defines a spontaneous termination of pregnancy (STOP) as the death of a fetus at any point during the pregnancy, including miscarriages, stillbirths, and fetal demises; and

-Whereas, Because of the nature of paid family leave, employees who are pregnant, who for some reason will not care for the child or children after birth, or whose child is stillborn can only receive the much lower TDI payment; and
+Whereas, Employees who are pregnant, who for some reason will not care for the child or children after birth, or whose child is stillborn are not eligible for PFL and can only receive the much lower TDI payment; and

-Whereas, To address this disparity in aid, State Senator Jessica Ramos and State Assembly Member Michaelle C. Solages introduced S.172/A.84, legislation which would annually increase TDI payments from January 1, 2026 until January 1, 2030 until TDI payments reach parity with paid family leave payments; and
+Whereas, To address this disparity in aid, State Senator Jessica Ramos and State Assembly Member Michaelle C. Solages introduced S.172/A.84, legislation which would annually increase TDI payments from January 1, 2026 until January 1, 2030 until TDI payments reach parity with PFL payments; and

-Whereas, This bill would also temporarily expand the definition of paid family leave to include leave taken by an employee in the six weeks immediately following a stillbirth until TDI payments reach parity with paid family leave payments; and
+Whereas, This bill would also temporarily expand the definition of PFL to include leave taken by an employee in the six weeks immediately following a stillbirth until TDI payments reach parity with PFL payments; and

 Whereas, S.172 has passed the State Senate and A.84 is currently sitting in committee in the State Assembly; and